-The WaterRower has wheels on the front to help you move it, however, they are quite small.
+The WaterRower has wheels on the front to help you move it for storage, however, they are quite small.
 It can also be quite heavy and cumbersome when filled with water.

 While it definitely can be moved and stored, this is a piece of equipment that is better designed for setting up where you plan to use it and keeping it there.

 Another quite definitive victory for Concept2.
 It comes apart, has better wheels, is smaller overall, and is just generally better designed for storing and mobility than the WaterRower.

 Concept2 3-WaterRower 2

 WaterRower vs Concept2: Style And Design

 When it comes to the style of Concept2, it’s simply timeless.
 It’s sleek and elegant and although it has gone through changes over the years, they still remain close to the original blueprint from Model 1.

 They say if it ain’t broke don’t fix it and Concept2 clearly agrees.
 Considering it set the standard that most other rowers have tried to emulate over the years, why would they even think about changing?

 13 different models and 13 different styles, WaterRower like to keep things fresh with their rowers.

 You have a choice of metal or a number of different types of wood, each with its own colors and finishes.